svinukonda-vm/lab-lc-helloworld/workshop/content/exercises/03-tmc-packages.md

 Install Package

+Navigate to TMC console > Catalog > Installed > check if the package (cert-manager.tanzu.vmware.com) is succeeded and healthy

 ![TMC Cluster console](images/TMC-14.png)

+##### Verify the envoy Load Balancer, this IP will be used later.

 ```execute
 kubectl get svc -n tanzu-system-ingress --kubeconfig ~/.kube/config-tkg
 ```

-Navigate to TMC console > Catalog > Installed > check if the package (cert-manager.tanzu.vmware.com) is succeeded and healthy

 #### Install Harbor Package using TMC CLI: